How to Revive a Sick Air Plant

 If your air plant is looking dull, a bit brown, maybe limp, it could mean that it is very thirsty!
 To revive a sick air plant that has been a tad neglected, shipped from far, far away, or just looking a little under the weather, this guide will show you how to perk it back up!

 Personally, I give air plants an hour-long bath to meet their water requirements.
-In the summer they need a weekly soak, where in the winter it’s once every 3 weeks or so.
-I like to use rainwater whenever I can, and this is pretty simple given I live in a rainforest!
+In the summer they need a weekly soak, whereas in the winter it’s once every 3 weeks or so.
+I like to use rainwater whenever I can, and this is pretty simple given I live in a rain forest!
 You can use tap water as well, just leave it out for 24 hours to allow the chlorine to evaporate.

-4. If the plant falls apart even though it’s green, it has probably been sitting in standing water too long, or it was not shaken off properly after bathtime.
-Read the section on about watering again and you’ll surely have better luck with the next one!
+4. If the plant falls apart even though it’s green, it has probably been sitting in standing water too long, or it was not shaken off properly after bath time.
+Read the section about watering again and you’ll surely have better luck with the next one!